 Disallows usage of void type outside of generic or return types (no-invalid-void-type)

-Disallows usage of void type outside of return types or generic type arguments.
 If void is used as return type, it shouldn’t be a part of intersection/union type with most other types.

 Rationale